SACRAMENTS OF INITIATION

 SACRAMENT OF CONFIRMATION

-The Sacrament of Confirmation is administered by the Bishop for the pupils of Scoil Ursula, St. John’s and the Gael Scoil during the month of September 2020.
+The Sacrament of Confirmation is administered by the Bishop for the pupils of Scoil Ursula, St. John’s and the Gael Scoil at the end of September/ start of October 2021.
 Anyone else in the parish who hasn’t received the Sacrament of Confirmation, and who would like to receive it, should contact their local priest, and he will make the necessary arrangements.